Notes on Success in Learning Mathematics - Based on Years of Talking to Successful Students

 DOING WELL IN MATH REQUIRES CONSISTENT EFFORT

-You are much better off doing your work regularly in small blocks, as opposed to trying to "catch up over the weekend".
+While there are certainly times when becoming immersed in the material for your course for a long block of time makes sense, you should also consider regularly inserting smaller blocks of time into your learning plan.
 You may be amazed how much headway you can make by even spending 20 minutes concentrating on a few problems.
 Oftentimes, large blocks of intense work are less effective than several smaller blocks, particularly when you are dealing with detail oriented material that can be quite complex in nature.

 When you get a homework assignment, begin it immediately.
 If you do the work in small blocks, rather than trying to do the entire assignment in one sitting, you will find you can do a much better job, and be far less overwhelmed by the assignment.
 If one problem causes you trouble, try to document where your questions begin, and move on to work on another problem.